 A recent investigation published in a prominent source, UPI. com, challenges the long-held assumption that a diet consisting of minimally processed foods necessarily constitutes a healthy dietary regimen.
-The researchers, who presented their findings at the American Society for Nutrition’s annual meeting in Chicago, suggest that the types of foods consumed may be more critical——to overall dietary quality than the level of processing employed in their manufacture.
+The researchers, who presented their findings at the American Society for Nutrition’s annual meeting in Chicago, suggest that the types of foods consumed may be more critical to overall dietary quality than the level of processing employed in their manufacture.

-The study’s authors employed the NOVA Food Classification System, a framework designed——to categorize foods based on their degree of processing.
-This system, developed by, the Center for Epidemiological Studies in Health.
-And Nutrition at the University of São Paulo in Brazil, defines four groups of foods based on their processing-related criteria.
-The researchers compared two menus… one emphasizing minimally processed foods and "the other focused on ultra-processed varieties," to assess their nutritional value.
+The study’s authors employed the NOVA Food Classification System, a framework designed to categorize foods based on their degree of processing.
+This system, developed by the Center for Epidemiological Studies in Health and Nutrition at the University of São Paulo in Brazil, defines four groups of foods based on their processing-related criteria.
+The researchers compared two menus… one emphasizing minimally processed foods and the other focused on ultra-processed varieties, to assess their nutritional value.

-According to the results, the less-processed menu was not only significantly more expensive.
-But also had a much shorter shelf —, expiring nearly four times more frequently than the ultra-processed alternative.
+According to the results, the less-processed menu was not only significantly more expensive but also had a much shorter shelf —, expiring nearly four times more frequently than the ultra-processed alternative.
 Despite this, it failed to provide any substantial nutritional advantages.
-This outcome underscores the significance of the NOVA classification system, indicating that both minimally and ultra-processed foods can possess low scores for healthy eating.
+This outcome underscores the significance of theNOVA classification system, indicating that both minimally and ultra-processed foods can possess low scores for healthy eating.

-In light of these findings… it is: possible to consume a suboptimal diet even when selecting primarily minimally processed foods.
+In light of these findings… it is possible to consume a suboptimal diet even when selecting primarily minimally processed foods.
 As Allen Levine, a professor emeritus in the Department of Food Science and Nutrition at the University of Minnesota, noted in an interview with UPI. com, “both ultra-processed and less processed foods can have a low healthy eating score.”
 This suggests that nutritional quality is influenced by factors beyond the level of processing employed.

-The study’s principal investigator, Julie Hess, “elaborated on the findings,” stating that “the results of this study indicate that building nutritious diet involves more than a consideration of food processing as defined by NOVA.”
+The study’s principal investigator, Julie Hess, “elaborated on the findings,” stating that “the results of this study indicate that building a nutritious diet involves more than a consideration of food processing as defined by NOVA.”
 This conclusion underscores the complexity of nutritional science, “emphasizing the need for a multifaceted approach to dietary health.”
 Source: UPI.

 Image